Skip to main content

 What Is Included in a Timely Warning?

-Once the Dean of Students (or designee) determines that a Campus Safety Alert should be issued to the campus community, he/she will provide the Vice President for Enrollment and Marketing with pertinent information regarding the incident so that he/she can draft the content of the Campus Safety Alert.
-The VP of Marketing & Communications (or designee) has primary responsibility for developing the content of the Campus Safety Alert; however, the Dean of Students (or designee) is also authorized to draft an Alert in an emergency.
+Once the Vice President for Operations (or designee) determines that a Campus Safety Alert should be issued to the campus community, he/she will draft the content of the Campus Safety Alert.
+The VP of Operations (or designee) has primary responsibility for developing the content of the Campus Safety Alert.

 The content of Campus Safety Alerts varies depending on what information is known at the time and the type of offense involved; however, the following information (if known) is typically included unless it could potentially compromise law enforcement efforts or victim confidentiality: